rsmets/personal-site/src/content/blog/team-dynamics.md

 ## The Feedback Dilemma

-During an informal discussion, where feedback was shared in a manner more reminiscent of a chat between friends rather than a structured performance review, I received a comment that was not only surprising but somewhat unsettling.
+During an informal discussion, where feedback was shared in a manner more reminiscent of a chat between friends rather than a structured performance review, I overheard a comment that was not only surprising but somewhat unsettling.
 The feedback was, "You are not hard-working enough."
-This casual remark, meant to be a friendly nudge, did not seem thoroughly considered and was best suited for a formal performance review setting.
+This casual remark, meant to be a friendly nudge, did not seem thoroughly considered.
+The individual in question was objetively very driven and hardworking.
+Yet, even they were taken back from this comment coming from their superior in the professional organization.
+It was clear neither participants left that initial conversation in a satisfactory state.

 ### Professional vs. Personal

 As someone who sees their role not just as a co-worker but also as a leader and a friend, I value unfiltered communication.
-However, such openness is precisely why I am cautious about labeling co-workers as friends.
+However, such openness that allows for remarks stated with good intention ends up being dance on thin ice.
+It is precisely why I am cautious about labeling co-workers as friends.
 To achieve our common goals, we must always view our interactions through a professional lens.
-The relationship dictates a level of thoughtfulness not demanded when interacting with a friend.
+The relationship dictates a level of thoughtfulness not demanded when interacting with a casual friend.

 ### Literature